vlstill/tedi/memory-models.md

 ## Memory Models of Programming Languages {#sec:langs}

-Modern programming languages often acknowledge importance of parallelism and define memory behavior of concurrent programs.
+Modern programming languages often acknowledge importance of parallelism and define memory behaviour of concurrent programs.
-Some programming languages give guarantees that programs which correctly use locks for synchronization observe sequentially consistent behavior (the *data race free guarantee*).
+Some programming languages give guarantees that programs which correctly use locks for synchronization observe sequentially consistent behaviour (the *data race free guarantee*).
 This holds for example for Java \cite{Aspinall2007} and for the fragment of C++ without atomics weaker than sequentially consistent \cite{Turon2014} \cite[\$1.10.21]{isocpp11draft}.
 On top of that, some programming languages, such as C, C++, and Java provide support for atomic operations which can be used for synchronization without locks if the platform they are running on supports it.
 C and C++ also support lower-level atomic operations with relaxed semantics which can be faster on platforms with relaxed memory.